MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 The results are now available in the storage account.
 The output file can be downloaded and played back locally in any media player that supports the .ogg file type.

-1. In the Azure Portal, click **Resource groups** in the ribbon on the left.
-Select the "batch-service-lab" resource group.
-Then click the storage account in that resource group.
+1. In the Azure Portal, return to the "batch-service-lab" resource group and click the storage account in that resource group.

 	![Opening the storage account](Images/select-batch-service-storage-account.png)